 Direct mail is so much more than simply sending mailshots to recipients.
 With the help of a savvy marketing team and an expert mailing house, a business can really take their B2B direct mail campaign to the next level with a host of different tips, ideas and strategies.
 Below, we’ve laid out some of the best examples of effective direct marketing.

 One of the easiest ways to win new business is to target your competitor’s customers.
 Workfront, a management software company, did just this.
-When one of their competitors announced that they would no longer be upgrading their product, Workfront leaped in.
+When one of their competitors announced that they would no longer be upgrading their product, Workfront leapt in.

-By researching their competitor’s product, and targeting their campaign around what customers would be losing by sticking with the competitor, they won plenty of new business.
+By researching their competitor’s product and targeting their campaign around what customers would be losing by sticking with the competitor, they won plenty of new business.
 In fact, their B2B direct mail ROI was a pipeline of over $370,000.

-#2 Keep it personal
+2. Keep it Personal

 O2, the popular telecommunications company, noticed that their average revenue per user was declining.
 And, alongside this, the needs of their B2B customers were changing.
 So, O2 decided to run a highly personalised campaign targeting their top 50 existing business customers.